'Grey Galaxies' as an endpoint of the Kerr-AdS superradiant instability: Thermodynamics

 As large black holes have positive specific heat, their determinants are well-defined.
 In a paper written some time ago, Denef, Hartnoll, and Sachdev (DHS) \cite{Denef:2009kn,Denef:2009yy} derived a beautiful formula for the Euclidean determinant around any such black hole in asymptotically $AdS$ space.
 The DHS formula for the black hole determinant is presented as an infinite product over a set of factors.
 Each factor in this product is associated with a quasinormal mode in the black hole background and is determined by the corresponding quasi-normal mode frequency.
 The final one-loop contribution to the microcanonical ensemble, for such black holes, is thus given by the inverse Laplace Transform of the product of the saddle point partition function and the DHS formula for the determinant.

-In the micro-canonical ensemble, we expect the (loop-corrected) entropy of black holes to be an analytic function of their mass and angular momentum. \footnote{ Recall that specific heat does not determine the stability of small black holes in a micro-canonical ensemble, and so the entropy should be analytic everywhere.} It follows that the one-loop contribution to the micro-canonical entropy at small masses can be obtained from the analytic continuation of the large mass result.
+In the micro-canonical ensemble, we expect the (loop-corrected) entropy of black holes to be an analytic function of their mass and angular momentum. \footnote{ Recall that specific heat does not determine the stability of small black holes in a micro-canonical ensemble, and so we expect the entropy to be everywhere analytic.} It follows that the one-loop contribution to the micro-canonical entropy at small masses can be obtained from the analytic continuation of the large mass result.
 The DHS formula gives us an easy way to perform the required analytic continuation.
-Recall that black hole quasinormal modes frequencies (which, after all, are micro-canonical data) are themselves analytic functions of the black hole mass and angular momentum.
+It seems reasonable to expect that black hole quasinormal modes frequencies (which, after all, are micro-canonical data) are themselves analytic functions of the black hole mass and angular momentum.
 It follows that the analytic continuation of the one-loop contribution to the entropy can be obtained by simply applying the DHS formula even for black holes of small mass, and then proceeding to take the inverse Laplace transform.
-As the resultant expression is analytic in the mass and angular momentum and gives the correct answer at large masses, it must yield the correct one-loop contribution to the microcanonical entropy at every value of the black hole mass and angular momentum. \footnote{We thank J. Santos and T. Ishii for extremely useful probing questions on this point.
+As the resultant expression is presumably analytic in the mass and angular momentum and gives the correct answer at large masses, it should yield the correct one-loop contribution to the microcanonical entropy at every value of the black hole mass and angular momentum. \footnote{We thank J. Santos and T. Ishii for extremely useful probing questions on this point.
 We also thank F. Denef and S. Hartnoll for discussions on this point.}

 The net upshot of this discussion is simple.
-The DHS formula effectively provides a definition of the determinant about negative specific heat black holes, one that seems guaranteed to correctly reproduce micro-canonical physics. \footnote{ While the arguments presented above seem convincing to us, they do not quite constitute a proof (we need, for instance, to show the absence of obstructions to analytic continuation).
+The DHS formula effectively provides a definition of the determinant about negative specific heat black holes, one that seems guaranteed to correctly reproduce micro-canonical physics. \footnote{ While the arguments presented above seem relatively convincing to us, they do not constitute a proof.
+We need, for instance, to show the absence of obstructions to analytic continuation.
+If the continuation involves branch ambiguities, we would also need to specify a choice of branch.
 It would certainly be useful to justify our prescription more carefully.
 In this paper we proceed assuming the correctness of our prescription, leaving more careful justification to further work.}

 Armed with this prescription, we return to the sum over saddles.
 At large $N$ (i.e. small $G$), and at generic values of $\omega$ and $\beta$, the order unity determinant is negligible compared to the classical contribution and can be ignored.
 We will now explain that the neglect of quantum corrections fails as $\omega \rightarrow 1$, as the formally subleading determinant actually diverges in this limit.